 We saw another lovely mosque in Počitelj, a small town where we stopped one final time on the way back to Dubrovnik.
 The Haji-Ali Mosque sits in the hills just under the Sahat-kula fort, and while visitors can climb all the way up we only had time to go part of the way in the 30 minutes we had before our bus left.

 Although bus tours can be necessary to see places quickly and conveniently, Adam and I were both frustrated to not have more time to explore.
 We had seen photos online of the view from the top of the hill and it was disappointing that we didn’t have enough time to make the hike.
+Like Medjugorje, Pocitelj was a fascinating town that we wish we had more time to explore.

 Having the chance to visit Bosnia and Herzegovina was a really meaningful experience for me.
 More and more often the countries we visit are actively recovering from challenging times and conflicts that threaten their lives and cultures, and that was very true of our day—especially in Mostar.